WojtekKamilowski/CI_PP3_TDP/README.md

 9. Clear most recent data from the program.
 10. Reset the data from the program to contain only necessary default values.
 11. Automate my daily tedious tasks.
-12. Easily exit the program when processes are completed.

 #### Site Owner

 As the site owner I want to:

-13. Enable users to easily learn about the options of the program and how to use it.
+12. Enable users to easily learn about the options of the program and how to use it.
-14. Prevent users from entering incorrect inputs and guide them what is required.
+13. Prevent users from entering incorrect inputs and guide them what is required.
-15. Ensure users operate with the most up to date data.
+14. Ensure users operate with the most up to date data.
-16. Verify the accuracy of the automated forecasting and see how it impacts operational costs.
+15. Verify the accuracy of the automated forecasting and see how it impacts operational costs.

 [Back to Table Of Contents](#table-of-contents)